laserkelvin/cookiecutter-pytorch-project/{{cookiecutter.project_name}}/README.rst

 * Write unit tests as you go.
 * Commit changes, and commit frequently.
 Write `semantic`_ git commits!
 * Formatting is done with ``black``; don't fuss about it 😃
-* For new Python dependencies, use `poetry add <package>`.
+* For new Python dependencies, add them to ``pyproject.toml``
-* For new environment dependencies, use `conda env export -f environment.yml`.
+* For new environment dependencies, use `conda env export -f environment.yml` to overwrite.

 Notes on best practices, particularly regarding CI/CD, can be found in the extensive documentation for the `Hypermodern Python Cookiecutter`_ repository.